Shoe Materials: EVA Midsoles

 Expansion Press or Injection Machine

-This can be accomplished in two ways.
 The classic way to foam EVA is to use an expansion press.
 The EVA compound is mixed into a putty-like consistency then rolled into flat sheets.
 These sheets are then loaded into square molds about two meters square and 10 cm deep.
 These molds are stacked in a huge press then heated under pressure.
-As the EVA heats it gradually expands to fill the mold.
+As the EVA heats, it gradually expands to fill the mold.
 If more raw material is placed into the mold the EVA will be harder, less EVA and more blowing agent will make softer EVA.
-Once the EVA is cooled the molds are opened and huge sheets of EVA are released.
+Once the EVA is cooled the molds are opened, and huge sheets of EVA are released.

 Once the EVA is expanded into foam, midsoles for shoes and other shoe parts can be formed in one of several ways.